-- 12 Membership is terminated if: - 12.1 the member dies or, if it is an organisation, ceases to exist; - the member resigns by written notice to the charity unless, after the resignation, there would be less than two members; - 12.3 any sum due from the member to the charity is not paid in full within six months of it falling due; - the member is removed from membership by a resolution of the directors that it is in the best interests of the charity that his or her or its membership is terminated.
-A resolution to remove a member from membership may only be passed if: - 12.4.1 the member has been given at least twenty-one days' notice in writing of the meeting of the directors at which the resolution will be proposed and the reasons why it is to be proposed; - 12.4.2 the member or, at the option of the member, the member's representative (who need not be a member of the charity) has been allowed to make representations to the meeting.
+- 12 Membership is terminated if: - (1) the member dies or, if it is an organisation, ceases to exist; - the member resigns by written notice to the charity unless, after the resignation, there would be less than two members; - (3) any sum due from the member to the charity is not paid in full within six months of it falling due;

+- (4) the member is removed from membership by a resolution of the directors that it is in the best interests of the charity that his or her or its membership is terminated.
+A resolution to remove a member from membership may only be passed if: - (a) the member has been given at least twenty-one days' notice in writing of the meeting of the directors at which the resolution will be proposed and the reasons why it is to be proposed; - (b) the member or, at the option of the member, the member's representative (who need not be a member of the charity) has been allowed to make representations to the meeting.